jfim/org-jira/README.md

+Just a heads up, the development version of spacemacs appears to have org-jira support: http://develop.spacemacs.org/layers/+emacs/org/README.html#jira-support

 # org-jira Spacemacs layer

 This Spacemacs layer allows using Jira from within org-mode.
 This uses the JIRA REST API; if you need support for the deprecated JIRA SOAP API, check out the soap-api branch.